Itzhak95/auction_solver/README.md

 ## Suggested citation

-If you want to use this tool in your work, please cite the following (preliminary) paper:
+If you want to use this tool in your work, please cite the following paper:

 Rasooly, I (2022).
 Going... going... wrong: a test of the level-k (and cognitive hierarchy) models of bidding behaviour.
 Journal of Political Economy Microeconomics.